haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 ## Add a repository to the fixture field {#mtf_fixture_repositoy}

 Now we have a new fixture for Widget.
 All fields are defined and ready to take test data.
-Let's assume that we are not focused on {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} updates functionality and want to use pre-defined data.
+Let's assume that we are not focused on {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} updates functionality and want to use pre-defined data.

 For this goal, link to the repository where all test data has already been defined.